-Where ‘necessarily incurred’ in performing your duties, secretarial assistance and the cost of any journeys from one place of work to another can be claimed as expenses.
+Where ‘necessarily incurred’ while performing your duties, secretarial assistance and the cost of any journeys from one place of work to another can be claimed as expenses.

 Secretarial assistance allowable expenses also include sums paid to a spouse or partner that has carried out such duties.
-If they are a church member, such as a fellowship meeting leader, however, this is not allowable.
+If they are a church member, however – such as a fellowship meeting leader – this isn’t allowable.

 Travel expenses are generally paid or reimbursed by the church.
-But, if you have paid them yourself, or the church has reimbursed you less than HMRC’s approved mileage rates, then these expenses can be included.
+But if you have paid them yourself, or the church has reimbursed you less than HMRC’s approved mileage rates, then these expenses count too.